-At the very bottom of our planet, the White Continent challenges travelers to break away from their sunny beach vacations to experience something truly unique.
-Sea birds and penguins, whales, and sea lions prove that life can exist - and flourish!- even in these extreme climates.
+At the very bottom of our planet, the white continent of Antarctica challenges travelers to break away from their sunny beach vacations to experience something truly unique.
+Sea birds and penguins, whales, and sea lions prove that life can exist - and flourish! - in these extreme climates.
 When you make your expedition to Antarctica, you join a privileged and small group of people who have dared to embark on this journey.

-Cruises to Antarctica depart from either Ushuaia, Argentina or Punta Arenas, Chile.
+Cruises to Antarctica depart from either Ushuaia, Argentina, Invercargill, New Zeland, or Punta Arena, Chile.
 Accessible only by expedition ships, some of the most popular destinations on a visit to Antarctica are:

 The climax of many Antarctica expeditions is the journey across the Antarctic Peninsula.
 You’re sure to see penguins in the hundreds at rookeries and humpback whales favoring certain spots along the coast.
 In addition to plenty of wildlife viewing and glacier trekking, you will also visit research stations and see some of the latest science and experiments being conducted here.
 A few top spots to visit on the Antarctic Peninsula are: